EdinCitaku/TerminalMuseum/README.md

 # TerminalMuseum

-Add a unique Museum-like experience to your Terminal!
+Add a unique museum-like experience to your terminal!

-TerminalMuseum is a CLI tool that displays a random piece of classical art onto your Terminal.
+TerminalMuseum is a CLI tool that displays a random piece of classical art onto your terminal.

 ## Installation